-Setting Up MCM Cluster with K8s#
+Setting Up Media Communications Mesh Cluster with Kubernetes#

-Prerequisites#
+1. Prerequisites#

 To set up your Minikube cluster and deploy resources, please ensure that the following prerequisites are met on your local machine: